kakashii13/kakashii13/README.md

 ## Currently

-- 📖 I'm learning Typescript.
+- 📖 I'm learning Typescript and Nodejs.
-- 🌱 I’m practicing with React
 - 📫 How to reach me mivd96@gmail.com